Insider Selling: Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Sells 20,000 Shares of Stock

-Interactive Brokers Group, Inc. (NASDAQ:IBKR – Get Rating) Chairman Thomas Peterffy sold 20,000 shares of the stock in a transaction dated Tuesday, March 22nd.
-The stock was sold at an average price of $67.70, for a total transaction of $1,354,000.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR – Get Rating) Chairman Thomas Peterffy sold 20,000 shares of the company’s stock in a transaction that occurred on Thursday, March 24th.
+The stock was sold at an average price of $66.08, for a total value of $1,321,600.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.

 Thomas Peterffy also recently made the following trade(s):

-The firm also recently declared a quarterly dividend, which was paid on Monday, March 14th.
-Shareholders of record on Tuesday, March 1st were given a $0.10 dividend.
+The company also recently disclosed a quarterly dividend, which was paid on Monday, March 14th.
+Shareholders of record on Tuesday, March 1st were issued a $0.10 dividend.
 The ex-dividend date was Monday, February 28th.
-This represents a $0.40 annualized dividend and a yield of 0.60%.
-Interactive Brokers Group’s payout ratio is presently 12.27%.
+This represents a $0.40 dividend on an annualized basis and a yield of 0.60%.
+Interactive Brokers Group’s dividend payout ratio (DPR) is 12.27%.

-A number of equities research analysts have recently commented on the stock.
-Keefe, Bruyette & Woods upgraded shares of Interactive Brokers Group from a “market perform” rating to an “outperform” rating and set a $90.00 price target on the stock in a report on Wednesday, January 19th.
-Zacks Investment Research upgraded shares of Interactive Brokers Group from a “hold” rating to a “buy” rating and set a $81.00 price target on the stock in a report on Wednesday, November 24th.
-StockNews.com cut shares of Interactive Brokers Group from a “hold” rating to a “sell” rating in a report on Tuesday, March 8th.
-Bank of America initiated coverage on shares of Interactive Brokers Group in a report on Wednesday, December 15th.
-They set a “buy” rating and a $126.00 price target on the stock.
-Finally, The Goldman Sachs Group raised their target price on shares of Interactive Brokers Group from $81.00 to $96.00 and gave the stock a “neutral” rating in a report on Tuesday, January 11th.
-One investment analyst has rated the stock with a sell rating, one has issued a hold rating and four have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock currently has an average rating of “Buy” and a consensus target price of $100.60.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-First Citizens Bank & Trust Co. raised its position in Interactive Brokers Group by 27.6% in the fourth quarter.
-First Citizens Bank & Trust Co. now owns 5,408 shares of the financial services provider’s stock worth $430,000 after acquiring an additional 1,169 shares during the period.
-Norges Bank bought a new position in Interactive Brokers Group in the fourth quarter worth approximately $60,173,000.
-Walleye Capital LLC bought a new position in Interactive Brokers Group in the fourth quarter worth approximately $1,331,000.
-Marks Group Wealth Management Inc raised its position in Interactive Brokers Group by 3.3% in the fourth quarter.
-Marks Group Wealth Management Inc now owns 49,149 shares of the financial services provider’s stock worth $3,904,000 after acquiring an additional 1,572 shares during the period.
-Finally, First Capital Advisors Group LLC. bought a new stake in shares of Interactive Brokers Group during the 4th quarter valued at $1,199,000.
+A number of institutional investors and hedge funds have recently bought and sold shares of IBKR.
+Morgan Stanley raised its holdings in Interactive Brokers Group by 151.1% in the second quarter.
+Morgan Stanley now owns 409,013 shares of the financial services provider’s stock worth $26,885,000 after purchasing an additional 246,151 shares in the last quarter.
+State of Alaska Department of Revenue increased its holdings in shares of Interactive Brokers Group by 7.0% during the third quarter.
+State of Alaska Department of Revenue now owns 13,408 shares of the financial services provider’s stock valued at $835,000 after acquiring an additional 879 shares in the last quarter.
+Koshinski Asset Management Inc. bought a new position in shares of Interactive Brokers Group during the third quarter valued at $50,000.
+Wolff Wiese Magana LLC increased its holdings in shares of Interactive Brokers Group by 15.9% during the third quarter.
+Wolff Wiese Magana LLC now owns 1,106 shares of the financial services provider’s stock valued at $69,000 after acquiring an additional 152 shares in the last quarter.
+Finally, CENTRAL TRUST Co increased its holdings in shares of Interactive Brokers Group by 578.4% during the third quarter.
+CENTRAL TRUST Co now owns 2,612 shares of the financial services provider’s stock valued at $163,000 after acquiring an additional 2,227 shares in the last quarter.
 Institutional investors and hedge funds own 18.92% of the company’s stock.

+IBKR has been the subject of a number of research analyst reports.
+Keefe, Bruyette & Woods raised Interactive Brokers Group from a “market perform” rating to an “outperform” rating and set a $90.00 price target for the company in a research note on Wednesday, January 19th.
+StockNews.com lowered Interactive Brokers Group from a “hold” rating to a “sell” rating in a research note on Tuesday, March 8th.
+The Goldman Sachs Group raised their price target on Interactive Brokers Group from $81.00 to $96.00 and gave the stock a “neutral” rating in a research note on Tuesday, January 11th.
+Finally, Bank of America initiated coverage on Interactive Brokers Group in a research note on Wednesday, December 15th.
+They issued a “buy” rating and a $126.00 price target for the company.
+One research analyst has rated the stock with a sell rating, one has given a hold rating and four have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the company has a consensus rating of “Buy” and a consensus price target of $100.60.

 Interactive Brokers Group, Inc operates as an investment holding company, which engages in broker or dealer and proprietary trading businesses.
 It operates through the following segments: Electronic Brokerage and Corporate.
 The Electronic Brokerage segment is a direct market access broker, which serves the customers of both traditional brokers and prime brokers.